Last week I had this major craving for açaí smoothie bowls that needed to be addressed.

 While the goal is to strive towards attracting new patrons and at the same time encouraging the existing ones to keep coming back, it’s also important to take careful steps of preventing your customers from being too confused with how your rewards work – which brings us to our next point.

 KEEP IT SIMPLE

 A study reported that some of the common causes of customer frustration with the redemption process includes expired points (43%), not enough points to redeem (39%), and the reward item not being available (37%).

-Go back to basics and offer member programs that your patrons would find easy to use.
+Go back to basics and offer loyalty programs that your patrons would find easy to use.
 Offer something straightforward such as physical stamp cards or a simplified points system which allows members to earn and easily redeem their rewards.

 MAKE IT FUN